 The materials from the Rhode Island Hall of Fame ceremony were given to the Archives by Don Jones from NEC's Office of Institutional Advancement in January 2007.

-Access to the Tourjée collection is granted by the Archivist.
+Access to the Tourjée Papers is granted by the Archivist.
 Appointments must be scheduled in advance.
 There are no access restrictions on this collection.

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Library Director.
-This collection should be cited as: Eben Tourjee Collection, New England Conservatory Archives, Boston, MA.
+This collection should be cited as: NECA 1.1.
+Eben Tourjée Papers, New England Conservatory Archives, Boston, MA.

 Scope & Content

-The Eben Tourjée collection is organized into the following eight series:
+The Eben Tourjée Papers are organized into the following eight series:

 - Memorial programs/tributes